junikimm717/nvim2025/README.md

 ## Bootstrapping

-You can use the provided `bootstrap.sh` if you're in a server environment without admin privileges (and the server uses x86_64).
-The script only requires a few basic utilities to work properly, and it will alert you if any of them are missing.
+You can use the provided `bootstrap.sh` if you're in a server environment without admin privileges (and the server uses x86_64 or aarch64).
+The script only requires a few basic utilities to work properly, and it should alert you if any of them are missing.

 ```sh
 # run the bootstrapping script